 Although CiviCRM has a mobile app, it is not robust enough to use when on the go.
 For example, the CRM can glitch if you don’t update right away.
 It also doesn’t integrate with QuickBooks Online.

 Contact EveryAction for current customized pricing.

-DonorPerfect provides nonprofits with fundraising support.
+DonorPerfect provides nonprofits with fundraising CRM support.
 It can handle donations, receipts, email marketing, and reporting.
 The platform integrates with Constant Contact, automated online forms, and supports recurring donations.
 Plus, DonorPerfect can launch silent auctions as well as live, mobile, and online fundraisers.

 DonorPerfect supports popular integrations.
-However, once your organization understands and uses DonorPerfect, you will often find that you need add-ons.
-Each add-on to the base software comes at an additional cost, something you might not have calculated when you started at the base monthly price.
+However, once your nonprofit organization understands and uses DonorPerfect, you will often find that you need add-ons.
+Each add-on to the base CRM software comes at an additional cost, something you might not have calculated when you started at the base monthly price.